Nifemi25/DSA-Palmora-project-/README.md

 # DSA-Palmora-project-
- This project involves a comprehensive HR data analysis for Palmora Group, a manufacturing company based in Nigeria, to uncover and address gender inequality issues across its three operational regions.
+ This project involved a comprehensive HR data analysis for Palmora Group, a manufacturing company based in Nigeria, to uncover and address gender inequality issues across its three operational regions.

 ## Project Topic: Palmora Group HR Analysis